How to Tune a Ukulele

 High D Baritone Ukulele Tuning: Same as Baritone tuning D, G, B, E, but D string an octave higher.

 Half step down from Standard ukulele tuning.
 Just drop the pitch of each string down to the next note so your strings become F#–B–D#–G#.

-Half step up ukulele tuning In order to tune your ukulele half step up from Standard G–C–E–A ukulele tuning, just change the pitch of each string up to the next note so your strings become G#–C#–F–A#
+Half step up ukulele tuning In order to tune your ukulele half step up from Standard G–C–E–A tuning, just change the pitch of each string up to the next note so your strings become G#–C#–F–A#

-Full step up ukulele tuning In order to tune your ukulele full step up from Standard ukulele tuning, just change the pitch of each string a whole step higher so they become (A D F# B).
+Full step up ukulele tuning In order to tune your uke full step up from Standard tuning, just change the pitch of each string a whole step higher so they become (A D F# B).

 Tune Your Ukulele Fast And Easy